cloudmesh-community/sp19-222-100/project-report/report.md

 :wave: avoid phrases like the goal of this project.

 ## Requirements

-To run this, docker must be installed and working, once thats complete a docker account must be created to use docker.
-After, the Makefile and dockerfile must be downloaded in a new directory.
-To build the docker container run the command make docker -all.
-Docker within itself will download needed python libraries found from inside requirements.txt and then start the server on its own.
-Then the end points will be avaible to access.
+In order to run this project, docker must be installed and working.
+Once complete, a docker account must be created to use docker.
+After creating an account, download the Makefile and Dockerfile to a new directory.
+To build the docker container, run the command `make docker-all`.
+The Docker container will download the necessary python libraries found within requirements.txt and then start the REST service on its own.
+The endpoints will then be avaible to access through a web browser or curl client.

 ## Design